Error codes

 It’s a 3-digit number, usually shown with a frowny face.

-You can trigger your own error code by calling control.panic(code)
+You can trigger your own error code by calling control.panic(code).

 Invalid cast codes

-When static type of x
+When static type of x is a class C, the dynamic type

-, and you try to access a field on x
+of x isn’t C, and you try to access a field on x or call a method

-, you will get one of the following codes, depending on dynamic
+on x, you will get one of the following codes, depending on dynamic

-type of x
+type of x.

 - 980 - when

-- 981 - when
+xisundefined - 981 - when

-- 982 - when
+xistrueorfalse - 982 - when

-is a number - 983 - when
+xis a number - 983 - when

-is a string - 984 - when
+xis a string - 984 - when

-is object of some type - 985 - when
+xis object of some type - 985 - when

-is a function - 989 - when
+xis a function - 989 - when

 Other codes